wencruz/ModuleManager/Module-Manager-Handbook.md

   ...(stuff)
 }
 ```
-This will look for all PART nodes, but will filter for only those who contain `MODULE[ModuleEngines]`.
+This will look for all PART nodes, but will filter for only those who contain `ModuleEngines` MODULE.

 <br>
 >```